ypid/fdeunlock/docs/host_checkers.rst

   The ``additional_checksum_commands`` configuration option can be used to specify additional commands for checksumming/verification.
-The output of those commands is included in the checksum file and comparison with the previous measurement.
+The output of those commands is included in the checksum file and compared with the previous measurement.
   Multiple commands can be given, separated by newline.
   Example: